 Government Incentives and Subsidies for Electric Vehicles

-Electric vehicles (EVs) are becoming increasingly popular as more people recognize the importance of reducing carbon emissions and transitioning to sustainable transportation options.
+Electric vehicles (EVs) are becoming increasingly popular as more people recognize the importance of reducing greenhouse gas emissions and transitioning to cleaner forms of transportation.
 To encourage the adoption of EVs, governments around the world have implemented various initiatives and financial incentives to support their use.
 In this article, we will explore some of the ways in which governments are providing support for electric vehicles.